SamyZog/kinointel/README.md

 <h2 id="features">Features</h2>

-- Light/dark mode toggle persisted on page reloads
+- Light/dark modes, persisted on page reloads
-- Display language toggle en/ru persisted on page reloads
+- Display language toggle with locale persistance on page reloads
 - Search functionality (movies, actors)
-- Pagination for movie search results (the link to the pagination page is appended to the search result list)
+- Pagination for movie search results (the link to the paginated results page is at the bottom of to the search result list)
 - Custom 404 page
 - Movies slider (top 10 trending movies)
 - Responsive design (grid, flexbox)
 - Sorting movies by year, genre, popularity and alphabetically

 <h2 id="run">Run Locally</h2>

 To run the project locally you have to provide your own [MovieDB](https://www.themoviedb.org/documentation/api) API key.